florianmorath/piChain/README.md

 pip install -r requirements.txt python setup.py install
 ```
-note: before running `pip install -r requirements.txt` you need to have a leveldb instance installed.
+Note: before running `pip install -r requirements.txt` you need to have a leveldb instance installed.
 The installation process depends on the OS.
 For macOS do the following:
 ```
 brew install leveldb
 CFLAGS='-mmacosx-version-min=10.7 -stdlib=libc++' pip install --no-use-wheel plyvel